GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 #### Here we are using two main velvet funtions ```velveth```and ```velvetg```

-- ```Velveth``` reads sequence files and builds a dictionary of all words of length k, where k is the default max hash value of 31, thus defining exact local alignments between the reads.
-Analyzes kmers in the reads in preparation for assembly
+- ```velveth``` reads the sequence files and builds a dictionary of all words of length k.
+It constructs the k-mers using the reads in preparation for assembly (i.e. input into velvetg)
-- ```Velvetg``` reads the alignments produced by ```Velveth```, builds a de Bruijn graph from them, removes errors and simplifies the graph and resolve repeats.
-Constructs the assembly and filters contigs from the graph
+- ```velvetg``` reads these alignments produced by ```velveth```, builds a de Bruijn graph from them, removes errors and simplifies the graph and resolve repeats.

 ### Step 1 (velveth):
 ```
-velveth velvet_31 31 -shortPaired -fastq -separate ../B4546_1.fastq ../B4546_2.fastq
+velveth velvet_31 31 -shortPaired -fastq -separate ../B4546_1s.fastq ../B4546_2s.fastq
 ```
 ##### Flags for ```velveth```
 - ```velvet_31``` is the name for the directory
+- 31 is the hash value we are using in this example.
 - ```-shortpaired``` is the type of reads we are using (short and paired-end reads)
 - ```-fastq``` is read type file
 - ```-separate```  indicated paired-end reads are in separate files.
 (Might be a useless flag, and only needed for older versions)